Hugh Grosvenor, 7th Duke of Westminster: Career

-After graduating, Westminster worked in estate management at Wheatsheaf Group, a food and agriculture investment business based in the Eaton estate and owned by the Grosvenor Group.
+After graduating, Grosvenor worked in estate management at Wheatsheaf Group, a food and agriculture investment business based on the Eaton estate and owned by the Grosvenor Group.
 He then became an account manager at Bio-bean, a sustainability company that turns coffee waste into bioproducts, such as logs and biofuel.

-Upon his father's death in August 2016, he inherited the titles and share in the fortune then estimated at £9 billion, with considerable trust funds for his sisters.
-This wealth is held in a trust of which the 7th Duke is a beneficial owner and chair of trustees but not the legal owner—an arrangement that received considerable media attention, owing to the inheritance tax exemption it confers.
-The Duke is Chair of Grosvenor Group, a real estate development and investment company with a portfolio of urban and rural properties in Europe, Asia and North America, and investments in food and agricultural technology companies.
-His land holdings include the 39,000 hectare Reay Forest Estate in Sutherland, Scotland.
+Upon his father's death in August 2016, he inherited the titles and share in the fortune then estimated at £9 billion, with considerable trust funds going to his sisters.
+This wealth is held in a trust of which the 7th Duke is a beneficial owner and chair of trustees but not the legal owner – an arrangement that received considerable media attention owing to the inheritance tax exemption it confers.
+Grosvenor is Chair of Grosvenor Group, a real-estate development and investment company with a portfolio of urban and rural properties in Europe, Asia, and North America, and investments in food and agricultural technology companies.
+His land holdings include the 39,000-hectare Reay Forest Estate in Sutherland, Scotland.

-The Duke was one of the peers carrying the Royal Standards at the 2023 coronation.
+Grosvenor was one of the peers carrying the Royal Standards at the coronation of Charles III and Camilla.
 He was appointed a deputy lieutenant of Cheshire on 9 June 2023.

+In 2026, The Times reported that a coalition of 13 investors and industry organisations – including the property company owned by Grosvenor – sent a private letter to Chancellor of the Exchequer Rachel Reeves arguing that plans to retrospectively cap ground rents on existing leasehold properties would significantly reduce the value of freehold investments, discourage institutional investment, undermine pension-fund returns, weaken mortgage lending, reduce housing development, and potentially expose the government to legal claims for compensation.